monsoonmaelstrom/book2/book2.md

 I watch her left hand, and notice Giorgi is right.
 She is ever so slightly rubbing the nail of her thumb across the tip of her middle finger.
 Interesting.

 She continues staring Peter down, but he doesn’t look away.
-He just mildly matches her stare, but manages to do so without a hint of malice or irritation showing in his blue eyes.
+He mildly matches her stare, but manages to do so without a hint of malice or irritation showing in his blue eyes.
 I wonder if I can learn to do that.
 Probably not.

 “Hmm,” she finally says, before looking away first.